jpype-project/jpype/doc/userguide.rst

   import jpype
   jpype.startJVM("-ea", classpath=['lib/*', 'classes'], convertStrings=False)

-Arugments that start with a dash are passed to the JVM at startup.
+Arguments that start with a dash are passed to the JVM at startup.
 Any unrecognized argument will raise an exception unless the keyword argument ``ignoreUnrecognized`` is set to True.
 Details of available arguments can be found in the vendor JVM documentation.